tacoss/tarima/README.md

 ## 1.0 - How it works

-Lets say `view.js.rv.pug` will produce a pre-compiled template for Ractive, which is rendered from pug, etc.
+Lets say `view.js.pug` will produce a pre-compiled Pug template, which is rendered from pug, etc.

-If you omit the `js` extension then `view.rv.pug` will produce markup, since `html` is the default extension for the Ractive engine.
+If you omit the `js` extension then `view.pug` will produce markup, since `html` is the default extension for the Pug engine.

 > You can add as many extensions you want, whilst the output is valid input for the next renderer in the chain.